goat fence line feeder

 What is a goat fence line feeder?

-You have probably seen this type of feeder being used with cows in large open barns.
+The most commonly known fence line feeder is seen with cows raised in large open barns.
 These feeders span the full side of the barn giving room for everyone to eat in comfort.

 a group of cows eating green grass in a feeder of a barn